Resources for

 Partner with Parents through the Aging Decades

 “Whether your child is in an active caregiving role or not, adult children realize that their time is limited with their parents.
 This underlying and often unrecognized fear often leads adult children to exhibit controlling or overbearing behaviors.
 What we want as the parent is a child who shows appropriate concern without turning that concern into something it doesn’t need to be.
-We want to retain our ability to choose, be independent and self-sufficient, to age with dignity and preserve our self-esteem.” -What Aging Parents Want From Their Adult Children
+We want to retain our ability to choose, be independent and self-sufficient, to age with dignity and preserve our self-esteem.” -What Aging Parents Want From Their Adult Children, Learn more.

 A few articles:

-• Caregiving for a Parent: More Partnership Than Role Reversal - Jodi Hampel - LINK
+• Caregiving for a Parent: More Partnership Than Role Reversal - Jodi Hampel - Link

-• Caring for an aging parent requires adaptability, patience and self-care - LINK
+• Caring for an aging parent requires adaptability, patience and self-care - LInk

-• Don’t Let Role Reversal Skew Your Thinking - LINK
+• Don’t Let Role Reversal Skew Your Thinking - Link

-• Talking with your Parent - LINK
+• Talking with your Parent - Link

-• 7 Ways to Support and Care for our Elders - LINK
+• 7 Ways to Support and Care for our Elders - Link

-• Four Things to Do when Parents Won't Accept Help -Learn more
+• Four Things to Do when Parents Won't Accept Help -Link

 Additional Support